Robbie Howard

-Robbie Howard (born September 6, 1955) is an American born entertainer, singer, impersonator and comedian who resides in Las Vegas, Nevada where he has directed, produced and starred in long-running shows on the Las Vegas Strip with Hurray America (1993-1999) and Stars of the Strip (1999-2005) and The Rat Pack is Back (2006-2014).
+Robbie Howard is an American born entertainer, singer, impersonator and comedian who resides in Las Vegas, Nevada where he has directed, produced and starred in long-running shows on the Las Vegas Strip with Hurray America (1993-1999) and Stars of the Strip (1999-2005) and The Rat Pack is Back (2006-2014).

 Biography

 Howard began his stage career with Broadway Musicals appearing at performing art centers and dinner theaters in Southern California.
 Through the 1980s Howard appeared in Perfect Strangers, Growing Pains, and filmed dozens of commercials, both national and regional.
 In 1983, he began developing a night club act with music, comedy and impersonations which opened the door for a Las Vegas residency.